jncraton/architecture-cpsc2420/lectures/05-processors.md

 Processor
 ---------

-- Digital device the performs computation involving multiple steps
+- Digital device that performs computation involving multiple steps
 - Not complete computers
 - Core building block of a computer
 - Can be very basic or very complex